XookSuut a code for modeling circular and non-circular flows on 2D velocity maps

-\xs~adopts two different techniques to minimize the $\chi^2$, the Levenberg--Marquardt and the Powell method, both included in the {\tt lmfit} package \citep[e.g.,][]{lmfit} of Python.
-The first method, while fast, is widely known to be susceptible to getting trapped at a local minimum.
-On the other hand, the Powell method is based on the evaluation of functions with no derivatives.
-This imply it would take a longer time to find the global minimum.
-The Powell method is the originally adopted by \texttt{DiskFit}.
+For performing the LS analysis in equation~\ref{Eq:chi2}, \xs~adopts the Levenberg--Marquardt (LM) algorithm included in the {\tt lmfit} package \citep[e.g.,][]{lmfit}.
+This algorithm has the advantage that is fast, although it is widely known to be susceptible to getting trapped at a local minimum.
+Note that \texttt{DiskFit} adopts the Powell method since this method only performs evaluation of functions with no derivatives performed.